sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Recap should prefer words that were previously incorrect or revealed, prioritising current difficult words before resolved recap-due words.
 - If the recap word is completed cleanly, update its current difficulty using the existing review removal rule.
 - Recap eligibility clears after the required clean recap passes currently implemented, which is two clean recap completions tracked by `cleanRecapCount`.
-- Recap-due words must not keep the homepage “Revisit a few words” / Review difficult words option visible after current difficult words have been resolved.
+- Recap-due words may support the optional From earlier action, but must not keep the homepage Review difficult words option visible after current difficult words have been resolved.
 - This is not a full spaced repetition system and should not introduce complex scheduling.

 ### 10.4 Session integrity